 As a domestically oriented bank, we align SpareBank 1 Nord-Norge's Macro Profile with that of Norway at Very Strong -.
 Norwegian banks benefit from operating in a wealthy and developed country with very high economic, institutional and government financial strength, as well as very low susceptibility to adverse events.
+Overall the operating environment is supportive to banks, characterised by unique countercyclical mechanisms that will continue to help offset downside risks related to banks' relatively narrow geographic focus and high credit concentration in cyclical sectors.

 The main risks to the banking sector stem from Norway's high household indebtedness, elevated real-estate prices, and extensive use of market funding by the domestic banks.
 However, these risks are mitigated by the household sector's strong ability to service debt and by the Norwegian government's well coordinated monetary and regulatory policies.
 Additional supporting factors are the country's sizeable sovereign wealth fund that is able to support the economy in the event of financial crisis.